MakeSchool-Tutorials/Code-Wizard-Castle-Tutorial/P02-Decorate-Your-Castle/content.md

 ---

-title: "Get started with writing tutorials!"
+title: "Decorate Your Castle"

-slug: getting-started
+slug: decorate-castle
 ---

-### Step 3 - Fill Your Castle

 - Inside of `draw()`, add `drawCastle();` on a new line